badoualy/mobile-dev-tools/stitcher/README.md

 * `startY` scrolling view top position
 * `endY` scrolling view bottom position

-Those values are optional and serve as optimisation to avoid checking unnecessary parts of the images
+Those values are optional and serve as optimisation to avoid checking unnecessary parts of the images.
+However, it is strongly recommended specifying them, or the algorithm might find a false positive outside the scrolling view.